proplot-dev/proplot/docs/showcase.rst

 `~matplotlib.axes.Axes.tricontourf` only work with cartopy, gridline labels are only possible on equirectangular and Mercator projections.
 Also, unfortunately, matplotlib’s
-`~matplotlib.figure.Figure.tight_layout` method detects basemap labels, but **does not detect cartopy labels** – so ProPlot has to disable its own “tight layout” feature.
+`~matplotlib.figure.Figure.tight_layout` method fails when cartopy gridline labels are present or when zooming into a projection with `~cartopy.mpl.geoaxes.GeoAxes.set_extent` – so the “tight layout” feature must sometimes be disabled when cartopy projections are present.
 I am currently looking for a work-around.

-Anyway, the below examples show how to plot geophysical data with ProPlot.
-Note that longitudes are cyclically permuted so that the “center” of your data aligns with the central longitude of the projection!
+The below examples show how to plot geophysical data with ProPlot.
+Note that for basemap projections, longitudes are cyclically permuted so that the “center” of your data aligns with the central longitude of the projection!
 You can also use the ``globe`` keyword arg with commands like `~matplotlib.axes.Axes.contourf` to ensure global data coverage.
-These featuers are powered by the `~proplot.axes.wrapper_cartopy_gridfix` and `~proplot.axes.wrapper_basemap_gridfix` wrappers.
+These features are powered by the `~proplot.axes.wrapper_cartopy_gridfix` and `~proplot.axes.wrapper_basemap_gridfix` wrappers.